Ministers ‘highly confident’ Rwanda deportation flights will go ahead

 It said the individual concerned should not be removed until ongoing judicial review proceedings in the British courts challenging the legality of the deportation policy have been completed.

+Home Secretary Priti Patel will make a Commons statement of the situation following Prime Minister’s Questions on Wednesday.

-In a statement on Tuesday, Ms Patel described the ECHR’s intervention as “very surprising”, adding that “many of those removed from this flight will be placed on the next”.
+In a statement following the ruling on Tuesday, she described the ECHR’s intervention as “very surprising”, adding that “many of those removed from this flight will be placed on the next”.

 She said the Home Office legal team is reviewing “every decision made on this flight”, and that preparation for the next flight “begins now”.